yetanotherbhai/target.en/help/c_seting_up_target/c_implementing_target/c_target-atjs-implementation/c_target-atjs-implementation.md

 * Completely asynchronous communication via cross domain AJAX
   >[!IMPORTANT]
   >
-  >Although [!DNL  at.js] communicates with the [!DNL  Target] servers asynchronously, the [!DNL  at.js] file itself must load synchronously in the ` &amp;lt;head&amp;gt;` section of your page.
+  >Although [!DNL  at.js] communicates with the [!DNL  Target] servers asynchronously, the [!DNL  at.js] file itself must load synchronously in the ` <head>` section of your page.
 Ideally, it should be one of the first scripts loaded.
 Once loaded, [!DNL  at.js] executes mbox calls asynchronously through ` XMLHttpRequest`, and does not block page rendering.

 * No more blocking calls